 This chair is named in honor of Weston Noble ’43, Professor Emeritus of Music, whose professional service of teaching, directing and conducting at Luther influenced the lives of thousands of students for over fifty years and whose dedication and service to the college also witnessed to the Gospel.
 Established by Ervin and Phyllis Johnson, the award recognizes the value of Christian higher education and the quality of the academic and music programs provided by Luther College.
 The Noble Chair will both enrich the education of students at Luther College and bring national attention to the college and its programs.
-The Weston Noble Endowed Chair in Music is Allen Hightower.
+The Weston Noble Endowed Chair in Music for 2017-2020 is Juan Tony Guzmán.

 The first endowed faculty chair established at Luther, the Qualley Chair honors Orlando W. (Pip) Qualley (1897-1988), who served six decades as a Luther faculty member and administrator.
 Qualley held positions of vice president, dean, professor of classical languages, registrar, basketball coach and football coach.
 Known for his firmness, directness and drive, he encouraged high academic standards and recruited a faculty devoted to education.
-The Qualley Chair, Professor Philip Freeman, succeeds previous Qualley Chair A. Thomas Kraabel.
+The Qualley Chair for 2017-2020 is Professor Dan Davis.
+Davis succeeds previous Qualley Chairs A. Thomas Kraabel and Philip Freeman.